AEP American Electric Power | Utility | Outage Tracking

 Veteran Energy Rates

-When a Central/South Texas area power outage occurs, check the effects that the power outage is had on your energy use for a given month by evaluating your Smart Meter Texas meter usage data.
 If you wish to effortlessly view your meter usage history gathered by AEP Texas, you can set up an account with Smart Meter Texas.
-First, you could also read our informative guide on Smart Meters.
+First, you could also read our informative guide on Smart Meters Guide.

-Power outages caused by surging electricity demand can result in substantial energy rate spikes, creating serious increases in your monthly energy bill if you are not on a fixed-rate plan which locks in your rate for the term of your contract.
-Spikes in demand are most likely to occur during the stifling Texas summer months when electricity demand is at its highest.
+Power outages caused by surging electricity demand can result in substantial energy rate spikes, creating serious increases in your monthly energy bill if you’re not on a fixed-rate plan that locks in your rate for the term of your contract.

-Central/South Texas Energy Promo Code Deals: Use our exclusive Central/South Texas energy referral codes (aka discount codes and promo codes) to receive discounted electricity rates with the best light companies in Texas.
+Central/South Texas Energy Promo Code Deals: Use our exclusive Central/South Texas energy referral codes (AKA discount codes and promo codes) to receive discounted electricity rates with the best light companies in Texas.

 Compare Central/South Texas fixed-rate plans to prevent billing surprises